How to have a Sapphire Point Elopement | Our Complete Guide To Your Mountain Wedding

 These transitional seasons are a bit unpredictable here in the high country but it is typically a slower season in Summit County, meaning the towns are less busy and any hotels or rental places may have a cheaper rate.

-Sapphire Point winter weddings are absolutely gorgeous.
+A Sapphire Point winter wedding is absolutely gorgeous.
 The magical snowfall coating the grounds and mountains with beautiful fresh snow is every winter loving couples dreams.

 I hate being a killjoy, but I also don’t want you to plan your dream winter wedding in a month that the rest of the world considers a snowy season and arrive on muddy or dry day.